sanika-bhor/NodeJs/NOTES.md

 ```

-- ➡ **$.fetch():**
+- ### ➡ $.fetch():

-his function initiates a fetch request to the specified URL.
+  This function initiates a fetch request to the specified URL.
 The URL here is constructed dynamically using the idOfProduct variable.

-- ➡ **headers:**
+- ### ➡ headers:

  The headers option is used to specify additional information about the request.
 In this case, the Content-Type header is set to application/json, indicating that the client expects a JSON response from the server.

-- ➡ **.then:**
+- ### ➡ .then:

  This method is called once the fetch request is completed.
 It takes a callback function that handles the response.

-- ➡ **sync (response) => { ... }:**
+- ### ➡ sync (response) => { ... }:

  An asynchronous arrow function that processes the response.

-- ➡ **response.ok:**
+- ### ➡ response.ok:

  A boolean property that indicates if the response status is in the range 200-299, which means the request was successful.

-- ➡ **await response.json():**
+- ### ➡ await response.json():

  This statement parses the response body as JSON.
 Since response.json() returns a promise, await is used to wait for the promise to resolve.

-- ➡ **else { apiError = true; }:**
+- ### ➡ else { apiError = true; }:

  Sets apiError to true if the response was not successful.

-- ➡ **.catch(() => (apiError = true)):**
+- ### ➡ .catch(() => (apiError = true)):

  Catches any errors that occur during the fetch request and sets apiError to true.